hikeventures/hikeventures.github.io/_posts/articles/lists/2015-04-21-overnight-backpacking-gear-list-for-spring-and-fall.markdown

 Currently, I am wearing the Arc'teryx Squamish Hoody as my wind jacket and the Montane Minimus pants and Arc'teryx Tecto FL jacket as my waterproof layer.

-Further, I have also compiled 3 lists of the latest <a href="http://hikeventures.com/best-windjackets/">windproof jackets</a>, <a href="http://hikeventures.com/best-rain-jackets/">waterproof jackets</a> and <a href="http://www.hikeventures.com/best-rain-pants/">waterproof pants</a>.
+Further, I have also compiled 3 lists of the latest <a rel="nofollow" href="http://hikeventures.com/best-windjackets/">windproof jackets</a>, <a rel="nofollow" href="http://hikeventures.com/best-rain-jackets/">waterproof jackets</a> and <a rel="nofollow" href="http://www.hikeventures.com/best-rain-pants/">waterproof pants</a>.

 ## Spare socks and underwear
 Usually, I take 2 pairs of merino socks with me.
 One pair I wear while I am hiking and the other pair when I am in the sleeping bag.
 The Icebreaker Men's Hike Mid Crew Socks seems to be quite good socks.
 Previously, I had Smartwool socks but it seems that those Icebreaker socks are more durable.

 ## Down Jacket or Fleece
 I always take a fleece and a down jacket with me.
 I wear a fleece when I am hiking and the down jacket when I rest or in the evenings in the camp.
-Currently, I am using the <a href="http://hikeventures.com/gear-review-montbell-u-dot-l-down-parka/">Montbell U.L.
+Currently, I am using the <a rel="nofollow" href="http://hikeventures.com/gear-review-montbell-u-dot-l-down-parka/">Montbell U.L.
 Down Parka</a>.
-Here is a list of the best <a href="http://hikeventures.com/best-down-jackets/">down jackets</a> and <a href="http://hikeventures.com/best-fleece-jackets/">fleeces</a > in case you are looking for a newer model.
+Here is a list of the best <a rel="nofollow" href="http://hikeventures.com/best-down-jackets/">down jackets</a> and <a rel="nofollow" href="http://hikeventures.com/best-fleece-jackets/">fleeces</a > in case you are looking for a newer model.

 ## Toiletries
 Usually, I take a hand sanitizer, toothbrush, tooth paste, multi purpose cleaner and ear plugs with me.
 Also a multipurpose tool is in my backpack too.